 - Ibid., p.
 464

-- Hindol Sengupta, The Man who Saved India: Sardar Patel and his Idea of India, Chapter, 11 “This must must be done” Retrieved from Amazon.com.
+- Hindol Sengupta, The Man who Saved India: Sardar Patel and his Idea of India, Chapter, 11 “This must, must and must be done” Retrieved from Amazon.com

 - Durga Das, Sardar Patel’s Correspondence, vol. 6, p.
 387